FreeCell Online – Play the FreeCell Card Game

 How many cards can I move at once?

 The longest sequence you can move at one time is limited by your available space.
 The standard FreeCell capacity is: (# of empty free cells + 1) × 2(# of empty tableau columns).
-Keep free cells and columns open to move longer sequences.

 Controls (FreeCell Online)